Working with the Arranger

 By default the length of a Section is automatically set to the longest Pattern used within the referenced Scene (Auto Length), unless the length of the Section is manually set to a specific bar range (Manual Length).

-• Manual Length: A Section can be manually adjusted to a set length.
+Manual Length: A Section can be manually adjusted to a particular length.
 This can be shorter or longer than the Pattern contained within the referenced Scene.
-Inserting or removing Patterns from the Scene will not alter the length of the Section, however the length of a Section can be altered by dragging the mouse directly in the timeline or by using your Maschine controller.
+Inserting or removing Patterns from the Scene will not alter the length of the Section, however the length of a Section can be altered by dragging the mouse directly in the timeline or from your controller.

-Adjusting the Length of a Section Using the Software
+Adjusting the length of a Section in the software

 Variable Section length allows you to lengthen or shorten a Scene on the Timeline of the Arranger without altering the referenced Patterns.
 This is particularly useful as it avoids the need to create a new version of a Scene when you only want to extend or truncate a Scene to make it fit an arrangement.